 Ultimately, one of the most promising ways out of the conundrum seems to be something that the Supreme Court of Canada recognized decades ago: achieving critical mass.
-When equity group members are well represented in workplaces that also include champions, allies, and others who actively support people from underrepresented groups, the workplace environment starts to change, too.
+When equity group members are well represented in workplaces that also include champions, allies, and others who actively support people from underrepresented groups, the workplace environment starts to change, too.141

 Taking into account the various considerations, our task force considers that the Employment Equity Act framework should move toward making completion of the survey mandatory for all employees covered by the legislation, but self-identification should remain voluntary.
 In other word, the self-identification form should include the possibility to answer questions - indeed each question - with something like, "prefer not to state".
 Currently, Section 3(7) of the Employment Equity Regulations permits this practice but does not require it.
 The forms should clearly indicate that self-identification itself is voluntary.
-This practice is already in place in some federal workplaces, including the Canadian Armed Forces.
-For others, this would entail modifying the current self-identification form in the federal public service, both to include the third option AND to clarify that self-identification is voluntary.

-Within the federal public service, self-identification survey data should be centralized, so that employees do not need to complete the surveys each time that they change departments.
-A consultant engaged by the Treasury Board Secretariat also provisionally recommended in February 2023 that self-identification data should be centralized, noting that Treasury Board already maintains a central data bank of self-identification to facilitate transfers between departments.
+This practice is already in place in some federal workplaces, including the Canadian Armed Forces.142 For others, this would entail modifying the current self-identification form in the federal public service, both to include the third option AND to clarify that self-identification is voluntary.143 engaged by the Treasury Board Secretariat also provisionally recommended in February 2023 that selfidentification data should be centralized, noting that Treasury Board already maintains a central data bank of self-identification to facilitate transfers between departments.
 Centralization would reduce the time required to reconcile data collected locally, to avoid multiple counting of employees who might have been transferred.
 We recommend making the Treasury Board Secretariat the central record recipient and recorder of self-identification to support harmonization, improve efficiency and speed, with due regard for preserving privacy protections.